This article is more than 5 years old.

+This morning dawned bright and beautiful.
+This is the view from our balcony.
 We noticed a commotion on the beach and discovered that a seal had come up on the beach in the night and was enjoying some sun himself.
 After breakfast, (during which we met up with colleagues from Davidson and UNC-Charlotte), on our way to the conference hotel, we stopped over to say hello to the seal.
 (The picture might not be too clear, but it really is a seal!)
 Some staff from the aquarium up the street had come over to caution tape off the area so this is as close as we could get.
 The woman we talked with said that it’s unusual, but not rare for seals to come up onto Virginia Beach.

 After that morning’s excitement, we had a four block walk over to the conference hotel.

 My morning’s sessions were all about ILLiad reporting and how to get relevant data out.
 Stephanie Spires of Atlas gave a report on Basic ILLiad database tables and relationships.
 Then she discussed ILLiad webreports and how they are similar and different from the Resource Sharing reports from OCLC.
 We also learned how to export data from OCLC into Excel for data manipulation and finally, now to export from the ILLiad client into Excel.

 Second presenter of the day was John Penn who shared info on OCLC Resource Sharing stats and gave tips on how to make them work better and easier for you.
 He also showed a really cool tool he used called Geocoding to pull data from ILLiad transactions into a map to visually show where your ILLiad Resource Sharing customers are.
 Very interesting stuff!